oblonski/jTableGenerator/README.md

 ## LaTex

-Generating tables in LaTex can be cumbersome, especially if you require large tables.
+Generating tables in LaTex can be cumbersome.
 The FluentLatexTableBuilder lets you create a standard LaTex table easily.

 Example: